 We hold Massachusetts License #31953 as a Household Goods Mover, Department of Transportation (DOT) #3356186, and Motor Carriers License (MCL) #1073909.
 Our MCL allows us to do moving jobs out of state (verify any company you hire to go out of state has one).
 We are fully insured under Massachusetts and Federal Guidelines, holding policies for Cargo, Auto and General Liability Insurance.
 Insurance certificates available upon request.
 Any other questions or concerns, please give us a call at 781-354-5924 or email us at email@example.com.

 I wanted to give a little bit of spotlight to some of the guys I've been fortunate enough to surround myself with.
 Back when I worked at other moving companies I always saw what a difference one guy could make on a job, and I always said to myself that if I ever opened up my own shop I would only work with the best people I could find.
-I'd honestly rather fold shop than hire substandard guys.
+I'd honestly rather not take jobs than go out with guys who I am not proud to have wearing our shirt.
 After all, when we are out in the field, ultimately everything we do carries all of our names on it, so I am unwilling to settle for anything less than what I think is the best.
 I'd rather bring out one amazing guy than 3 half decent guys.
 Moving is hard, tedious work, so It's not easy to find guys who work their butts off AND do it with an amazing attitude daily, but these guys do.
 Any day I get to go to work with these guys is a good day.

 A Little Bit About Masio: Masio is a married father of three great boys.
 Originally from Alabama, Masio made his way up here for college, going to Northeastern, Roxbury Community College and Mass Bay.
 Masio is a former semi-pro football player.
 He currently works multiple jobs to pay for all of his young boys meals.
 His family just purchased their dream home.
 Masio is currently working on his dream of starting up his own transportation company.
 I can confidently tell you there wouldn't be a better business owner.